 What Is a Short Story?

 A short story is a work of short, narrative prose that is usually centered around one single event.
 It is limited in scope and has an introduction, body and conclusion.
-Although a short story has much in common with a novel, it is written with much greater precision.
-Any time you are asked to write an essay that is based on a piece of fiction, the following guide and questions may help you.
+Although a short story has much in common with a novel (See How to Analyze a Novel), it is written with much greater precision.
+You will often be asked to write a literary analysis.
+An analysis of a short story requires basic knowledge of literary elements.
+The following guide and questions may help you:

 Setting is a description of where and when the story takes place.
 In a short story there are fewer settings compared to a novel.
 The time is more limited.
 Ask yourself the following questions: